-This is a course in the Service Spiral going across the three days of RLI.
+This is a course in the Service Spiral going across RLI Parts 1, 2, and 3.
 Our Foundation is also a course in this session.
 Additional courses building on this session are Targeted Service, Vocational Service Expectations and International Service.
 Leadership and Membership have separate spirals.